gatlin/go-orc/README.md

 ---

 The work is inspired by the [language of the same name][1], and the work of Dr Jayadev Misra and Dr William Cook.
+I am not affiliated with them.

-3. This doesn't look much like Orc ... / can you explain this?
+3. Explain this Orc thing
 ---

 The Orc language, as a domain specific language built from scratch, makes